 One of the big benefits of having up-to-date accounts is getting paid faster.
 Collecting payment is a real issue for many freelancers, but bookkeeping can help.

 - Invoice promptly and regularly

 It only takes a few minutes to create and send invoices via email.
 Since you've already input the necessary information, there's no need to do it all again.
 Just click and send.
-Learn more in our guide, How to streamline your invoicing process.
+Learn more in our guide to invoicing.